ruiying-ocean/blog/content/posts/2023-12-30-a-series-of-paleogeography-maps/index.md

 | velociraptr | R package using macrostrat API |    https://github.com/LunaSare/gplatesr |
 | chronosphere | A R package collecting lots of data in Zenodo beyond paleogeography |    https://github.com/chronosphere-info/r_client|

 What if someone just wants to use a fancy map for demonstration?
 I think it is easist to use the exisitng [PALEOMAP Atlas](https://www.earthbyte.org/paleomap-paleoatlas-for-gplates/).
-Download the data and use the existing pages directly, here is an example of the Cretaceous-Paleogene Boundry (66 Ma):
+Download the data and use the pictures directly, here is an example of the Cretaceous-Paleogene Boundry (66 Ma):

 ![](images/paleomap_066.jpg)